-SMALL GROUP ACCOMMODATED SAFARI: See the best of South Africa's wildlife, scenery, and the kingdoms of Lesotho and Eswatini on this 18-day group tour from Cape Town to Johannesburg.
+SMALL GROUP LODGE SAFARI: See the best of South Africa's wildlife, scenery, and the kingdoms of Lesotho and Eswatini on this 18-day group tour from Cape Town to Johannesburg.
 Search for wildlife in Kruger National Park, iSimangaliso Wetland Park, and Mlilwane Wildlife Sanctuary.
 Ride the cable car to the summit of Table Mountain in Cape Town, journey along the famous Garden Route, and soak up the scenery of the Drakensberg Mountains.

 Cape Town is South Africa's most famous destination, and we'll have two whole days to explore the city and surrounding area.
 On day 2 there's an included guided tour of the Cape Peninsula.
 We visit Table Mountain National Park for majestic views of this famous landmark and for an included ride on the cable car to the summit (weather permitting).
 We also stop off at Boulders Beach to see the giant penguin colony here, and we take in some of the region's stunning coastal scenery, including Hout Bay and Chapman's Peak.